iyobo/amala/README.md

 ### @Delete(path)
 Specifies a function as a handler to the given DELETE `path` route.
 See above examples.
 ### @Version(v)
 specify that this route handler only handles version `v` paths.
-And only if bootstrap options.version array contains `v`, otherwise 404.
+And only if bootstrap options.version contains `v`, otherwise 404.
 ### @Flow([...middlewares])
 Flow is JollofJS terminology for "middleware chain".
 Define the series of middleware that must run (and not throw an error) before this function can satisfy the enpoint.
 See above example.